roshanrathod/Mutation-Testing-As-A-Service/README.md

 - Make sure NO OTHER PROGRAM IS RUNNING ON OR USING http://localhost:8080.
 In that case SpringBoot wont work and you shall get Tomcat initialization error.
 - Also, make sure you stop the program from IDE stop button AS WELL AS IDE's output/console windows stop button before restating or re-running it.
 You shall get Tomcat Initialization error.
 If it continues, close the IDE and start again, it should work fine.

-To use this code / make any contributions / for any further questions or help please email me at roshan.rathod@gmail.com
+To use this code / make any contributions / for any further questions or help please contact me